Jonanory/Parallaxing/README.md

 ## Summary

-Uses maths to move items in a parallaxing manner while the camera moves
+Uses maths to move items in a parallaxing manner

 ## To Use